georgia-tech-db/evadb/README.md

     </div>
 </div>

-# EVA Multimedia Database System
+# EVA AI-Relational Database System

-EVA is a **database system tailored for video analytics** -- think MySQL for videos.
-It supports a SQL-like language for querying videos for:
+EVA is an open-source **AI-relational database with first-class support for deep learning models**.
+It aims to support AI-powered database applications that operate on both structured (tables) and unstructured data (videos, text, podcasts, PDFs, etc.) with deep learning models.

+EVA accelerates AI pipelines using a collection of optimizations inspired by relational database systems including function caching, sampling, and cost-based operator reordering.
+It comes with a wide range of models for analyzing unstructured data including image classification, object detection, OCR, face detection, etc. It is fully implemented in Python, and licensed under the Apache license.

+EVA supports a AI-oriented query language for analysing unstructured data.
+Here are some illustrative applications:

- * <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/03-emotion-analysis.html">Examining the "emotion palette" of actors in a movie</a>
+ * <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/03-emotion-analysis.html">Examining the emotion palette of actors in a movie</a>
  * <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/02-object-detection.html">Analysing traffic flow at an intersection </a>
  * <a href="https://evadb.readthedocs.io/en/stable/source/tutorials/01-mnist.html">Classifying images based on their content</a>
  * <a href="https://github.com/georgia-tech-db/license-plate-recognition">Recogizing license plates </a>
  * <a href="https://github.com/georgia-tech-db/toxicity-classification">Analysing toxicity of social media memes </a>

-EVA comes with a wide range of commonly used models for analyzing images and videos including image classification, object detection, action classification, OCR, face detection, etc. It is fully implemented in Python, and licensed under the Apache license.

-If you are wondering why you might need a video database system, start with page on <a href="https://evadb.readthedocs.io/en/stable/source/overview/video.html#">Video Database Systems</a>.
-It describes how EVA lets users easily make use of deep learning models and how they can reduce money spent on inference on large image or video datasets.
+If you are wondering why you might need a AI-relational database system, start with the page on <a href="https://evadb.readthedocs.io/en/stable/source/overview/video.html#">Video Database Systems</a>.
+It describes how EVA lets you easily make use of deep learning models and you can save money spent on inference on large image or video datasets.

 The <a href="https://evadb.readthedocs.io/en/stable/source/overview/installation.html">Getting Started</a> page shows how you can use EVA for different computer vision tasks: image classification, object detection, action recognition, and how you can easily extend EVA to support your custom deep learning model in the form of user-defined functions.